An utterly honest review of the Spanx faux-leather leggings that everyone’s wearing

 So I stopped with the shapewear.
 Instead, my go-to trick was buying the extra coverage knickers in Dunnes Stores a size smaller.
 These unalluring beauties did the trick without the overflow.
-Unsexy as they may look, they made me feel and look sexy – the same goes for men.
+Unsexy as they may look, they made me feel and look sexy.

 Nevertheless, my attention was once again brought back to Spanx.
-The brand’s faux leather leggings created quite the stir on social media and everyone’s sister, cousin once removed, mother, grandmother and friend of a friend had tried them – most adored them.
+The brand’s faux leather leggings have created quite the stir on social media and everyone’s sister, cousin-once-removed, mother, grandmother and friend of a friend has tried them – most adored= them.

 And as I am basic and like to jump on the bandwagon of anything worth a good click, I tried them too.

 Firstly, they are expensive.
 For a faux leather legging, the price will be mind-boggling for some – a mind-altering €100 to be exact.
-They come in a range of prints and textures, with the most popular being the motorbike-style (think of the sellout Zara trousers circa 2014) and the plain faux-leather affect.
+They come in a range of prints and textures, with the most popular being the motorbike style (think of the sellout Zara trousers circa 2014) and the plain faux-leather effect.
 Based on the reviews of randomers on the internet, I chose the latter.

 Those in the know advise purchasing them in a size smaller than you are.
 Spanx material stretches and for maximum longevity and hold it makes sense to do so.